alexdesi/collisions/README.md

 *Collisions* is made of four packages:

-- wren: it contains the core function to compute the speed of the sphere after the impact.
+- wren: it contains the core function to calculate the speed of the spheres after the impact.
-- detector: it contains the function to detect the collision of the sphere, with each other, or with the edges.
+- detector: it contains the functions to detect the collision of the sphere, with each other, or with the edges.
 - shapes2D: it contains the function to draw the circles (the spheres).
 - vectors: it contains the basic functions to work with vectors.

-## How did you animated it?
+## How did you animated the spheres?
 I used [Ebiten](https://github.com/hajimehoshi/ebiten) - a simple graphics library to build games in Go.

 ## How to run *Collisions*?